-Whether you’re looking forward to conquering Colorado’s tallest peak or just want to lounge under the sun near a charming lake, you will find a hike that’s perfectly suited for you here!
+Whether you’re looking forward to conquering Colorado’s tallest peak or just want to lounge under the sun near a charming lake, you will find the best hikes in Colorado right here!
 And no matter which trail you pick, you be certain that it’s rewarding from trailhead to the very end!

 That’s why it’s smart to dress in layers and carry a warm jacket in your backpack, just in case.
 It’s also important to wear sturdy hiking shoes with excellent grip and traction.
 Most trails have rocky terrain that, combined with ice, can be quite dangerous if you’re not wearing appropriate footwear.

 Rent a car.
 Colorado is a big state with hiking trails worth exploring in nearly every part of it.
 If you want o go to Aspen, Boulder, White River National Forest and many National Parks in Colorado, you will need a car to get around easily.